By Alon Klayman, Threat Hunting Expert at Team Axon

 Relationship Between Azure, Azure AD, and Microsoft 365

-When talking about Azure, one of the most confusing things is the relationship between Azure, Azure AD, and Microsoft 365.
+When talking about Azure, one of the most confusing things is the relationship between Azure, Azure AD (now EntraID), and Microsoft 365.

 To keep it short, here is a simple description of each and the relationship between them: